-In today’s business environment – where organizations are increasingly aware of the cyber threats to their businesses – having the capabilities of an advanced
+In today’s business environment – where organizations are increasingly aware of the cyber security threats to their businesses – having the capabilities of an advanced

 SOC (security operations center) is considered an important part of establishing a safe perimeter for your business.

-But setting up and maintaining a SOC requires a wide range of expertise, processes and technologies – the magic mix necessary to ensure the SOC operates at an optimal level, and provides the necessary response to protect key assets and act rapidly and effectively post-breach.
+But setting up and maintaining an SOC requires a wide range of expertise, processes and technologies – the magic mix necessary to ensure the SOC operates at an optimal level, and provides the necessary response to protect key assets and act rapidly and effectively post-breach.

 Find the Right People

-A SOC is only as good as the team that runs it.
+An SOC is only as good as the threat intelligence team that runs it.
 And it’s not just a question of hiring people with experience, because the truth is that having the right mentality is more important than coming in with experience.
 A person can always gain skills or experience – but if someone comes in with the wrong approach, it’s just not going to be a good fit.

-Rather than seeing just the existing data, a SOC team has to look beyond the actual data and ask, “What else do we need to do?”
+Rather than seeing just the existing data, an SOC team has to look beyond the actual data and ask, “What else do we need to do?”
 Sometimes this involves figuring out where the malware came from, then thinking creatively about the broader environment: Where else might the malware have caused damage, even if that damage hasn’t been felt yet?

 You’ll want to decide about how large a team you need.
 Just as an example: To make sure you have coverage for unexpected situations, you need a minimum of 12 people for a 24 x 7 operation, allowing for training, vacations, and sick days.